VOX MULTI LINK SPEAKER CABINETS

 Vox Sound Equipment Ltd and Vox Sound Ltd., 1969-1972

 Click for a larger image.
-Page from the Vox Sound Equipment Limited brochure of early 1969, advertising the Multi-Link 1 and 2.
+Page from the Vox Sound Equipment Limited brochure of mid 1969, advertising the Multi-Link 1 and 2.
 Model 1 costs £113.
 Model 2 is £137.

 The Multi I cabinet was was a simple 4 x 12" and had an impedance matching transformer built in (see below).
-Some units had closed backs, others open.
+As mentioned above, some units had closed backs, others open.
 The Multi II had 2 x 12" and 2 x 15", and as the catalogue notes was "best for low frequency work".
 Multi IIs were always closed back.

 Page from the Vox Sound Limited catalogue of August 1970 advertising the Multi-Link I and II.
 The full catalogue is available here.
 The cabs were also illustrated in the Vox Sound Equipment Limited brochure of early 1969.